 For many students working part-time during their studies is an essential way to support themselves financially.
 These roles are also a way of gaining a wide range of transferable skills and demonstrating your professionalism to future employers.

 There is a wide variety of part-time jobs available for students.
 Opportunities exist across all industry sectors, including tutoring, care jobs, administrative/office work, marketing, advertising, PR, research as well as hospitality and retail.

 The University recommends that students work for no more than 20 hours per week.
 This is to help you to achieve the right balance between your studies, other commitments and the need to earn money to support yourself.
 For more information on your rights in the workplace read the AUSA "Your Rights at Work" guide.

 If you are an International Student from outside the EEA (European Economic Area) you must ensure you have the right to work.
 Contact the International Student Advisers for further guidance on firstname.lastname@example.org.
 Useful information is also provided by UKCISA.

-StudentJob advertises current vacancies on the University Careers Service’s CareerConnect system.
+StudentJob advertises current vacancies on the University Careers and Employability Service’s CareerConnect system.
 Login with your university username and password.
 In CareerConnect you can opt to receive email alerts of new opportunities by going to My Profile/ Update Profile.